Itamichan/Blue-in-the-maze/README.md

 * Type git clone, and add the URL you copied from Github: `git clone https://github.com/Itamichan/Blue-in-the-maze.git`
 * Press Enter and your local clone will be created.
     * If you do not want to deploy the project to AWS and Heroku remove all the related files to this process.
+* Run `npm install` and `npm run` in order to run the project.
+    * For these commands to work you need to have npm and node installed locally.
-* You are good to go.
+* Now you are good to go.

-For more information regarding cloning of a repository click [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits